Nae Ionescu

 Nae Ionescu ([ˈna.e joˈnesku], born Nicolae C. Ionescu; – 15 March 1940) was a Romanian philosopher, logician, mathematician, professor, and journalist.
-Near the end of his career, he became known for his antisemitism and devotion to far right politics, in the years leading up to World War II.

 Life

 Born in Brăila, Ionescu studied Letters at the University of Bucharest until 1912.
 Upon graduation, he was appointed teacher at the Matei Basarab High School in Bucharest.
 When World War I began, he traveled to Germany for additional studies at the University of Göttingen.
 Romania's entry into the war on the Entente side prevented him from returning, but he was awarded a doctorate in philosophy in 1919 from the University of Munich.
 His thesis was entitled Die Logistik als Versuch einer neuen Begründung der Mathematik ("Formal logic as an attempt at a new foundation of mathematics").

 Back in Romania, after another brief stint teaching, Ionescu was appointed assistant to Constantin Rădulescu-Motru at the University of Bucharest's department of Logic and Theory of Knowledge.